rootandbeer/rootandbeer.github.io/content/walkthroughs/ephemeral-2/index.md

 {{< bs/alert info >}} {{< markdownify >}}Attempted to crack the root user password using rockyou.txt but did not have any luck...
 {{< /bs/alert >}} {{< /markdownify >}}

-\
+{{< bs/alert dark >}}After more tampering, we discovered that you can send additional command line switches to after the IP address prompt in the script; this led us to try adding an ampersand and /bin/bash after the IP to receive a root shell:
-After more tampering, we discovered that you can send additional command line switches to after the IP address prompt in the script; this led us to try adding an ampersand and /bin/bash after the IP to receive a root shell:
+{{< /bs/alert>}}

 ```shell
 ralph@ephemeral:~$ sudo /usr/bin/python3 /home/ralph/getfile.py